nervosys/AutonomySim/docs/mavlinkcom.md

-# Welcome to MavLinkCom
+# MavLinkCom

-MavLinkCom is a cross-platform C++ library that helps connect to and communicate with [MavLink](https://github.com/mavlink/mavlink) based vehicles.
+`MavLinkCom` is a cross-platform C++ library that helps connect to and communicate with [MavLink](https://github.com/mavlink/mavlink) based vehicles.
 Specifically this library is designed to work well with [PX4](https://github.com/PX4/Firmware) based drones.

 ## Design